TillWege/Website/src/content/project/df.md

 # Final Assembly & Demo
 The final assembly of the project was relatively straight forward.
 The case was printed and the inserts were installed.
 After that, the components were installed into case piece by piece.

 The first component to be installed was the controller board.
 It was secured using two mainboard standoffs that got heat-pressed into the case.
 After that the mainboard could be screwed into those standoffs.
-The battery was then installed into the specifially designed comportment.
+The battery was then installed into the specifically designed comportment.

 The battery was then connected to the USB-C charging board.
 This board was placed into the USB-C cutout in the case.
 The ground pin of the charging board was then connected to the ground pin of the controller board through the power switch.
 The positive pin of the charging board was then connected to the positive pin of the controller board.

 After this the reset switch was inserted into the cutout hole on the right side of the case.
-This was then wired into vcc on one side, and the GPIO-Pin that was used as the reset pin on the controller board and vcc through a pull-down resistor.
+This was then wired into vcc on one side, and the GPIO-Pin that was used as the reset pin on the controller board and ground through a pull-down resistor.

 After this the speaker was installed into the case in its designed slot at the bottom.
 The speaker was then connected to the DFPlayer Mini.
 The DFPlayer Mini was then installed into the case and connected to the controller board using jumper wires.